 As UK travel restrictions start to ease, work at a summer camp in England and live in a historic mansion in the rural countryside, spending days off embracing British Culture across a smorgasbord of thriving cities (more on that later); all while earning money.
-Our UK Camps Program is now taking applications for 2022 summer camps, and if this sounds like your cup of tea, read on to discover all you need to know about how Canadians can work in the UK, residential summer camp jobs and travelling this delightfully diverse continent.
+Our UK Camps Program is now taking applications for 2022 summer camps, and if this sounds like your cup of tea, read on to discover all you need to know about how Canadians can work in the UK, residential summer camp jobs and travelling across this delightfully diverse continent.

 First things first, why work at a summer camp?
 Camp jobs enable you to develop a whole roster of valuable life skills.
 No day is ever the same and you will get the opportunity to work in a fast-paced, fun environment, develop leadership skills, network and build a community.
 Working at a summer camp in the UK also brings a whole heap of additional benefits.
 On our UK Camp Program, you’ll also benefit from…

 Don’t be fooled by the UK’s small size – it fits into Canada 41 times – this island nation carries a serious punch.
 While it’s hard to narrow down a list of highlights, any visit should include scouring the streets of London, a city so rich in history, attractions, events and restaurants (the list goes on), that multiple trips are a necessity.
 Party in Manchester, step back in time in Edinburgh and drink Guinness in Belfast.
 Rent a car and take the scenic route to explore quaint countryside villages, feast on fish and chips wrapped in newspaper in sleepy seaside towns; explore ancient castles, Roman ruins and mysterious monuments (we’re looking at you, Stonehenge) and book a festival or two for the summer – the UK boasts some of the best music festivals in the world.